Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 #### Analyzing the metrics
 ##### CPU Utilization analysis
 A db.m6g.2xlarge instance has 8 VCPUs.
 As you can see on the graph, on the 21st of March, the maximum of the CPU Utilization within a 5-minute period, crosses 30% more than a couple of times.
-As mentioned before, reducing the VCPus by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.
+As mentioned before, reducing the VCPUs by a factor of 2, roughly increases the CPUUtilization percentage by a factor of 2.
 Scaling down vertically to 4 VCPUs is the limit since the maximum of CPU Utilization will cross the 50% barrier more than a couple of minutes a day. db.t4g.xlarge has 4VCPUs, so do not go smaller than db.t4g.xlarge.

 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_CPUUtilization_Before.png)
 ##### Freeable Memory analysis
-A db.m6g.2xlarge instance has 32GB of memory.
-As you can see on the graph, on the 21st of March there is 25GB of Freeable Memory so approximately 7 GB is used.
-Therefor it is possible to estimate that 8GB of RAM is enough. db.t4g.large has 8GB of RAM, so do not go smaller than db.t4g.large.
+A `db.m6g.2xlarge` instance has `32GB` of memory.
+As you can see on the graph, on the 21st of March there is `25GB` of `Freeable Memory` so approximately `7GB` is used.
+Therefor it is possible to estimate that `8GB` of RAM is sufficient. db.t4g.large has 8GB of RAM, so do not go smaller than db.t4g.large.
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_FreeableMemory_Before.png)

 #### Conclusions
-Since CPU seems to be the bottleneck, the instance type was changed to t4g.xlarge on the 23rd of March.
+Since CPU seems to be the bottleneck, the instance type was changed to `t4g.xlarge` on the 23rd of March.
-The effect on the Freeable Memory and the maximum of the CPU Utilization within a 5-minute period, is shown in the graphs below.
+The effect on the `Freeable Memory` and the maximum of the `CPU Utilization` within a 5-minute period, is shown in the graphs below.
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_CPUUtilization.png)
 ![MySQL RDS CPU Utilization](/MySQL_RDS_Instance_FreeableMemory.png)